 In this subsection, we show that \eqref{updatecondition} allows the inclusion of the secant equation when updating $T_k$ for $k \mod m \neq 0$.
 We recall some notation introduced in \cite{Welzel2024}.
 As it is standard in quasi-Newton methods, we use the past information to update the $p$th-order tensor as

-where $W_k$ is a symmetric positive definite matrix.
-The update rules covered by \eqref{HOSU} for $p=2$ {coincide with} the standard quasi-Newton formulas.
+where $W_k$ is a symmetric positive definite matrix. {The fact that the argmin is a singleton in the last inequality stems from \cite[Theorem~4.1]{Welzel2024}.} The update rules covered by \eqref{HOSU} for $p=2$ {coincide with} the standard quasi-Newton formulas.
 When $W_k=I_n$, \eqref{HOSU} retrieves the PSB formula \cite{POWELL1970}, a symmetric version of the initial update rule proposed by Broyden \cite{Broyden1965}.
 For $W_k = \widetilde{B}_k^{-1/2} = (\int_{0}^1 \nabla_x^2 f(x_k + t s_k) \, dt)^{-1/2} $ (provided that the latter is well defined), we obtain the DFP update rule \cite{Fletcher1963,Davidon59}.

 In the two next subsections, we prove that the newly introduced high-order secant update (PSB and DFP) \eqref{HOSU} can be used to enhance the approximate $p$th order tensor between every $m$ steps.
 Before giving a detailed discussion on both PSB and DFP variants, let us prove that the update \eqref{HOSU} improves the estimate of $\widetilde{T}_{k-1}$ with respect to the weighted norm $\|.\|_{W_k}$.